#Musings: How to Avoid Catching Feelings Like a PRO

 I belong to a generation caught between throwing flashy weddings and running away from their feelings at the drop of a hat.
 We love being able to stay one step ahead of the other person in the equation between us.
 It doesn’t matter if we have feelings for them or not.
 It only matters that we never let it escalate to a point that it hurts us.

-Neil Gaiman is right when he says love makes you vulnerable.
+It is rightly said that love makes you vulnerable.
 But have you seen us?
 Glued to our phones, swiping right, in the hopes of finding the one.
 For us, even hinting to the other person that we might just like them a little more than just friends is equal to being vulnerable.

 Why do we play the games we play?
 Why do we always ensure that our hearts are wrapped behind in layers of denial and generous helpings of one-uppings?
 Why is it so difficult for us to just come outright and tell someone that you just might have feelings for them?